-Rick Heller has turned the University of Iowa baseball program into a perennial Big Ten Conference and NCAA contender in his first seven seasons as the Hawkeyes’ head coach.
+Rick Heller has turned the University of Iowa baseball program into a perennial Big Ten Conference and NCAA contender in his first eight seasons as the Hawkeyes’ head coach.

 The Eldon, Iowa, native became the 20th head coach in program history in 2013 — his fourth stop as a collegiate head coach.
 He has enjoyed stints at Iowa (2014-present), Indiana State (2009-13), Northern Iowa (1999-2009), and Upper Iowa (1987-99), leading all four schools to NCAA postseason play.
 He is one of nine coaches all-time and one of five active coaches to lead three different Division I programs to NCAA Regional play.

-Under Heller’s watch, Iowa advanced to the postseason in six consecutive years for the first time in program history, he has coached six All-Americans and at least one first-team All-Big Ten selection in five seasons.
+Under Heller’s watch, Iowa advanced to the postseason in six consecutive years for the first time in program history, he has coached nine All-Americans and at least one first-team All-Big Ten selection in six seasons.
 Iowa has had 21 Major League Baseball Draft picks in six seasons — the most in a six-year stretch all-time.

 Heller has also given the Hawkeyes an international flavor, taking the team to the Dominican Republic in 2016 and Taipei, Taiwan, as the United States representative at the 2017 World University Games.
 Heller led USA to a silver medal, as the team became the first American squad to medal in Universiade history.